-All in water activities are run from the Marine Centre, and these include diving and a semisubmersible reef viewing boat.
+All in water activities are run from the Marine Centre, and these include diving, snorkel tours and a semisubmersible reef viewing boat.
 There are a number of nature based activities such as reef walking and bird watching arranged via the Information Centre.

 Here’s a little video of what it’s like diving Heron Island with Turtles, Sharks and lots of pretty reef fish

 Heron Island is located 82 km north-east of Gladstone on a coral cay.

 Where to Stay

 Heron Island offers a number of accommodation styles, from a self-contained house on the beach, to beach-side and garden rooms.
 All the accommodation is modern and well-appointed and features the facilities you would expect from a modern hotel room – even down to the iron and ironing board.
 All rooms have a balcony or terrace – essential for drying your gear, and quite honestly, do you really need a view of the reef from your window – you’re going to be out on it most of the time.

 Still, there may be others in your group who want a little luxury, or direct access to the beach if that’s where they’ll be spending their day, while you’re out on the boat.

 The Shearwater Restaurant is the eatery – though some food is served at Baillies Bar.
 Breakfast is served as a buffet, lunches are a la carte, and dinner is also a la carte apart from the Friday and Saturday evening themed buffets.